-She dedicates herself to sculpture modelling terracotta figures, deepens the techniques related to clay and works with ceramics.
+She dedicates herself to sculpture modeling terracotta figures, deepening the techniques related to clay, and working with ceramics.
 These artistic paths are taught to her by the sculptors Beatrice Koster and Eugene N'Sonde, the plaster casts specialist Sebastien Nobile and the potters Annick Guillon and Thierry Fouquet.

 But it is on the occasion of an exhibition entitled "The body and the air" (2002) that Daniela Capaccioli, led by Beatrice Koster, discovers a particular talent: that of giving body to the wire mesh, of making it malleable like clay.

-Taming the metal to give it lightness and meaning is today the unpublished art that has chosen to share the singular gaze it brings to the world.
+Taming the metal to provide lightness and meaning is today the ultimate art she has chosen to share with the world.